MJKWoolnough/ics/README.md

 }
 ```

-DateTime is a Calendar Date and Time
+DateTime is a Calendar Date and Time.

 #### type DayRecur